Department of Music

 Upon making application to the program, a candidate may be admitted for graduate study in the Department of Music as a "Conditionally Classified Graduate" student if: (1) the general requirements for graduate standing have been met, and (2) the student holds a baccalaureate degree with a major in music and an upper division grade point average of at least 3.0 ("B") in music.

 Students wishing to enroll in the graduate program who do not have a major in music must first complete an equivalency of the Cal State East Bay B.A. degree major in Music.
-When the equivalency has been completed, the student will then be eligible for entrance into the graduate program, subject to the entrance requirements stated above.
+When the equivalency has been completed, the student will then be eligible for entrance into the graduate program, subject to the entrance requirements stated below.

 Graduate Music Advisory Examinations